 I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel; 7 which is really not another; only there are some who are disturbing you and want to distort the gospel of Christ.
 8 But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed!
 GALATIANS 1: 6-8

 False teachers are nothing new.
 Early Christian church leaders warned about them and today’s church is filled with them.
 People accept their unbiblical ideas because on the surface, they sound good.
-For those lacking a solid biblical foundation it is easy to have your ears tickled and fall into deception, but few understand that this underlying spiritual war against the Truth.
+For those lacking a solid biblical foundation it is easy to have your ears tickled and fall into deception, but few understand that this underlying spiritual war is against the Truth.

 Fast forward to 2018.
 Now in leadership positions, deceivers have crept in and slithered through American denominations and evangelical churches infecting countless victims.
 Some are subtle in their approach while others are blatantly heretical, denying the deity of Jesus Christ, promoting ambiguity and compromise under the guise of love and tolerance, touting homosexuality, mysticism, social justice, globalism, and universalism.